-With 2020's festival season effectively cancelled, we turn our attention to next year's as we highlight 20 of our favourite UK music festivals that should be on every music fan's radar.
+With the hope that 2021's festival season will still go ahead, we pick out 20 of our favourite UK music festivals that should be on every music fan's radar.

 Festival lineup (2021): deadmau5, Carl Cox, Martin Garrix, Adam Beyer, Timmy Trumpet, Dimitri Vegas & Like Mike, Peggy Gou, Eric Prydz